Bill Johnson (pastor): Political and cultural views

-In 2016, Bill Johnson outlined why he voted for Donald Trump in a Facebook post, where he criticized abortion, open borders, the welfare system, same-sex marriage, socialism, political correctness and globalization, all as contrary to God's will.
-His wife and senior pastor, Beni Johnson, has also supported Donald Trump.
-Johnson again endorsed Trump in 2020.
+In a 2016 Facebook post, Johnson explained his decision to vote for Donald Trump, citing concerns about abortion, same-sex marriage, and globalization, which he described as contrary to biblical values.
+His wife, Beni Johnson, also expressed support for Trump.
+Johnson reaffirmed his endorsement during the 2020 presidential election.

 Bill Johnson opposes homosexuality calling it a sin and "violation of design".
 In a Facebook video blog he elaborated on the issue stating that "God did not make those human bodies to come together, to fit, in that way".
+Bethel Church later published an official statement affirming its belief that sexual intimacy belongs within heterosexual marriage—but also expressing compassion and respectful engagement toward LGBTQ individuals.

-In 2018, his church publicly opposed three bills in the California state legislature that would have restricted conversion therapy as they felt the bills might have restricted their ministry.
-Their opposition included a released statement, letters to legislators and encouragement of congregants to contact legislators through a sermon titled "What Would Jesus Do in a PC World?" by senior associate leader of the church Kris Vallotton and tweets, also by Vallotton, that specifically addressed those that had "come out of homosexuality".
+In 2018, Bethel Church publicly opposed three bills in the California state legislature that would have restricted conversion therapy, expressing concern that the bills could limit their ability to provide ministry to individuals seeking to change their sexual orientation.
+The church released a public statement, submitted letters to lawmakers, and encouraged congregants to contact legislators.
+These efforts included a sermon titled "What Would Jesus Do in a PC World?" by senior associate leader Kris Vallotton, who also tweeted in support of individuals who had "come out of homosexuality".